FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 ## Conclusion

 There are many ways to migrate your user data.
-For some a big bang approach with a single cutover date makes sense.
+For some situations a big bang approach with a single cutover date makes sense.
 For others, a phased migration, where users are migrated whenever they authenticate, will make for a smoother experience.

+If you'd like to look at the [GitHub repo with the generic Connector example code](https://github.com/fusionauth/fusionauth-example-php-connector), feel free.

+Happy coding!